-This topic will explain what happens at the engine level when task executers receive tasks.
+This topic will explain how task executers receive and execute task sequences.
 If you are using complex task logic in your simulation model, you might need to understand the concepts in this topic so that you are aware of how FlexSim handles task logic behind the scenes.
 This knowledge will help you understand and troubleshoot potential task logic problems---especially related to task dispatching logic and its related issues, such as task priorities and preemption.

 During a simulation run, when a task executer receives a task sequence:

 - The new task sequence will be added to the task executer's task sequence queue.

 - If the task executer does not currently have an active task sequence, it will select a task sequence from its queue.
 Usually, a task executer will complete task sequences in the order they are received.
 In other words, it will do the tasks using FIFO logic (first in, first out).
 However, if you use task sequences with different priorities, the task executer will complete the task sequences in the order of their priority instead.

 - The selected task sequence will become the active task sequence.

 - The task executer will complete the tasks in the task sequence, generally uninterrupted, in the order they were added to the task sequence.

 - After the active task sequence is complete, the task executer will select another task sequence from the queue and the process will repeat itself.

 Dispatchers vs. Task Executers